farm-ng/amiga-dev-kit/docs/dashboard/README.md

 11. Drag and drop all extracted files from the downloaded firmware update.
 12. Make sure to drop the `node_id.txt`, `main.py`, `boot.py`, & `app/` files directly into the root of the `CIRCUITPY` drive (as below).
 13. The firmware will **NOT** load if the files are nested in a subfolder.
-14. Power cycle your dashboard (disconnect & reconnect power) and check the basic functionality.
+14. Once the file transfer is complete, power cycle your dashboard (disconnect & reconnect power) and check the basic functionality.
 15. If all is as expected, you're good to go.
 Just power down the dashboard, disconnect the debug cable, and enjoy your new features!
+16. `[Recommended]` Navigate to the configuration tab (gear icon) on the dashboard, and select the pendant icon to calibrate your pendant and confirm functionality.
+17. `[Recommended]` Also check the settings and ensure your desired wheel track and turning speed values remain.

 **CIRCUITPY updated**